SpongeBob SquarePants (film series): The SpongeBob Movie: Sponge Out of Water

 In 2010, The New York Times reported that Nickelodeon had approached the show's crew to make a second film.
 The network hoped to give itself and the global franchise "a boost" by releasing another film.
 The Los Angeles Times reported that Paramount had "another SpongeBob picture" in development in March 2011.
 Philippe Dauman, then president and CEO of Paramount and Viacom, announced on February 28, 2012, that a sequel film was in development and slated for a late 2014 release.
 Dauman added that the film "will serve to start off or be one of our films that starts off our new animation effort."
 Nickelodeon expected the film to do much better in foreign box office than the 2004 feature, given its increasingly global reach.
-Dauman said, "This will continue to propel SpongeBob internationally."

-Production on the second movie was announced on June 10, 2014.
-Stephen Hillenburg returned to act as the film's executive producer, and contributed to the story of the film.
+Stephen Hillenburg returned to contribute to the story of the film and act as the film's executive producer.

 The SpongeBob Movie: Sponge on the Run

 In a February 2015 interview discussing The SpongeBob Movie: Sponge Out of Water's success at the box office, Megan Colligan, president of worldwide distribution and marketing at Paramount Pictures, stated the possibility of a third film was "a good bet."
 In another interview, Paramount vice-chairman Rob Moore remarked, "Hopefully, it won't take 10 years to make another film," in reference to the time passed between The SpongeBob SquarePants Movie (2004) and its 2015 sequel.
 Later in 2015, it was revealed that Paramount was developing sequels to its franchises, including another SpongeBob film.

 The film was initially scheduled for release theatrically in 2019, before being delayed to 2020.
-The film later had its theatrical run cancelled due to the ongoing COVID-19 pandemic and instead released on video on demand and Paramount+.
+The film later had its theatrical run cancelled due to the COVID-19 pandemic and instead released on video on demand and Paramount+.
 The film had an exclusive theatrical run in Canada on August 14, 2020, and premiered on Netflix three months later in international countries.
 By January 2016, Jonathan Aibel and Glenn Berger had been hired to write the film.
 In April 2018, the film's official title was revealed as The SpongeBob Movie: It's a Wonderful Sponge, and SpongeBob co-developer Tim Hill was announced as director and writer for the film.
 On November 12, 2019, it was revealed that the film's title was changed from It's a Wonderful Sponge to Sponge on the Run.